Tjatse/req-fast/README.md

 ```

 ## HTTP Status
-All the http statuses will be handled, but you'd better check status carefully, some status likes 404, and error will be thrown:
+All the http statuses will be handled, but you'd better check status carefully.
 ```javascript
 req('http://example.com', function(err, resp){
   if(err){